peekuh/blog/peekblog/content/posts/SIWA.md

 Tips:
-Include you private key as a pem file instead of directly putting it in your env.
-Read the pem file using the os library Setting up mkcert and nginx to create and host a self signed SSL secure url
+- Paste your private key into a `.pem` file instead of directly placing it in your env.
+Read the pem file using the os library

+- Make sure to follow all the way through and click save to make sure your `redirect URIs` register in the developer console